jfulling/OSX-OpenStack/README.md

 7. Download the `openrc` file from the OpenStack dashboard and place it in the same directory as the script
 8. Once the instance is deployed, run the script (ideally on a `cron` schedule -- the script has checks in place to make sure images aren't needlessly destroyed).

-Read the XML and all the setting should be in place, showing that the script ran successfully!
+Read the XML and all the settings should be in place, showing that the script ran successfully!